 5. Visit the Spanish Steps

-The Spanish Steps is one of the top sights in Rome, and for good reason.
-Standing since the 18th century, this Baroque staircase climbs the slope from Piazza di Spagna to Piazza Trinità dei Monti, leading to the beautiful Trinità dei Monti church, and has served as a meeting place for countless Italians over the years.
+Standing since the 18th century, this Baroque staircase climbs from Piazza di Spagna to Piazza Trinità dei Monti, leading to the beautiful Trinità dei Monti church.
+For years, the steps have been a meeting place for countless Italians and now, of course, for tourists.

-Accessing the Spanish Steps is made very accessible by the Spagna Metro stop, located just at the top of the stairs.
 It’s recommended that you arrive before sunrise if you wish to take magical, uninterrupted photos here as during the day, this attraction is often crowded with tourists and locals alike.

 —by Yulia Saf of Miss Tourist